Undergraduate degrees: BA or BS

 Originally haling from a small town in Alaska, Peter McKay couldn’t wait to see what Oregon had in store.
 With support from professors like Kevin Butler, McKay tackled exciting courses and completed an honors thesis about the usability and efficiency of a domain specific language (which he created explicitly for his thesis).
 He is vice president of Upsilon Pi Epsilon and hopes to establish a tutoring center for computer science students in the science library.
 McKay plans on specializing in security for computing systems and will continue his graduate education at the UO.
 His favorite place to hang out is Noodle Head, where “tremendous quantities of delicious Thai food” are readily available.

 After 15 years as a professional programmer and researcher at UC Davis and UC Berkeley, Associate Professor Hank Childs is excited to start a new adventure in Oregon.
-Specializing in the field of visualization, Childs transforms complex data sets into visual displays (such as videos) to help audiences around the world clearly understand the information.
+Specializing in the field of visualization, Childs transforms complex data sets into visual displays to help audiences around the world clearly understand the information.
 He also researches engineering strategies used to construct the world’s largest super computers.
 When he isn’t busy in the CIS department, he is watching Ducks games and enjoying coffee at Marché.
 Childs also enjoys scuba diving and if he had a super power, it would be the ability to breath underwater.

 With his knowledge and skills in software engineering, Professor Stephen Fickas has contributed to a variety of projects including developing technology that assists cognitively impaired individuals with reading comprehension, writing software that uses televisions to remind people to accomplish tasks, and assisting a NASA team of specialists to blow up a comet and analyze its contents.
 One of Fickas’ favorite classes is the mobile apps class, where a variety of students learn how to design applications for smart phones and tablets.
 Fickas lives for designing software that supports and empowers individuals in the community.
 He says that it is incredibly heartwarming to know that people have benefited from the software he has created.